dhowai/portfolio-4-meme-blog/README.md

 ## Features left to implement

--   Possible features to add in an update:
+-   Possible features to add in future updates:
     -   Password reset when users cannot remember their passwords.
     -   Ability for users to edit/delete comments.
     -   Show number of comments on the post in the home view.
-    -   Ability for user to delete account.
+    -   Ability for user to delete their account.
-    -   Sort posts by their popularity e.g. likes, comments on their own page.
+    -   Sort posts by their popularity, e.g. likes, comments.
     -   Have a nested comment section so users can directly reply to specific messages.
     -   Account registration with social accounts.
     -   Have a way for users to report offensive content.
     -   Implement a contact us section for users to email site owners/admins.
     -   A search ability to find content easily.
+    -   Organize the images with folder in cloudinary.

 # Templates

 -   Two applications were used to create this project:
-    -   One is called memebers, it handles all the aspects that have have to do with the user e.g. registration, login etc
+    -   One is called memebers, it handles all the aspects that have to do with the user e.g. registration, login etc.
-    -   The second is called memeblog, this handles the main part of the blog. e.g. posting, commenting etc
+    -   The second is called memeblog, this handles the main part of the blog. e.g. posting, commenting etc.

 -   The template folder in this project has two folders:
-    -   One called registration which holds all the HTML templates for the memebers application.
+    -   One called registration, which holds all the HTML templates for the memeber's application.
     -   The other called blog hold all the HTML templates for the memeblog/blog application.
 -   All templates on the site extends from the base.html which is in the main folder from templates.
--   This base.html has the navigation and footer elements which can be founds on all site pages.
+-   This base.html has the navigation and footer elements which can be found on all site pages.
--   This is the section in the base.html where the content from the other pages are place into
+-   This is the section in the base.html where the content from the other pages are placed into.
     ```
     <main>
         {% block content %}